 Factors necessary for seed germination

-A. External or environmental factors
+- External or environmental factors

-B. Internal factors
+- Internal factors

 External or environmental factors:

-2. Suitable temperature
+- Suitable temperature

-The supply of water is one of the essential requirement in the germination of seed.
-Water is necessary for the physical and chemical process that take place in the germinating seeds.
-With the imbibition of water, the seed coat become soften and permeable to water.
-In their resulting state, seeds are characterized low in moisture and relatively metabolically inactive.
+The supply of water is one of the essential requirements in the germination of seeds.
+Water is necessary for the physical and chemical processes that take place in the germinating seeds.
+With the imbibition of water, the seed coat softens and permeable to water.
+In their resulting state, seeds are characterized as low in moisture and relatively metabolically inactive.

-Soaking and steeping of seeds before planting is sometime practices to enhance germination.
-This practices is advantages for seed with hard or dry seed coat or with dormant embryo.
-Excess water is harmful for the seed germination as most of the seed can not respire under poor aeration condition in germination medium and often over supply of water favours the damping off.
+Soaking and steeping of seeds before planting is sometimes practices to enhance germination.
+This practice is advantageous for seeds with hard or dry seed coats or with the dormant embryo.
+However, excess water is harmful for seed germination as most of the seeds can not respire under poor aeration conditions in the germination medium.
+Often, oversupply of water favors the damping off.

 2. Stable temperature:

-Minimum or maximum temperature those below or above the seed germination does not occur.
+Minimum or maximum temperature below or above the seed germination does not occur.
 The largest number of seeds and particular species germinate at 26.5 – 36°C may be said as optimum temperature.